Enga Veettu Penn: Production

 Enga Veetu Penn was directed by Tapi Chanakya and produced by Nagi Reddi and Chakrapani of Vijaya Combines Productions.
 It was remade from the company's own Telugu production Shavukaru (1950), and co-producer Chakrapani doubled as screenwriter, making the film more modern than the Telugu original.
 Cinematography was handled by Marcus Bartley, editing by C. P. Jambulingam, and art direction by S. Krishna Rao and Kaladhar.
 S. V. Ranga Rao, originally part of the cast, criticised the casting of Nirmala as the female lead, feeling she looked "too frail" to play her character, and ordered the producers to replace her.
 Reddi cancelled shooting for the day.
 The next day, Nirmala was called back to the studio, and realised that Ranga Rao was replaced by S. V. Subbaiah.
 The final length of the film was 4873 metres.

 Soundtrack

-The soundtrack was composed by K. V. Mahadevan, while Kannadasan and Alangudi Somu were the lyricists.
+The soundtrack was composed by K. V. Mahadevan.

 Release and reception

 Enga Veetu Penn was released on 23 October 1965, Diwali day.
 Writing in Sport and Pastime, T. M. Ramachandran called it a "damp squib", saying that "the picture attempts to sustain the interest of the viewers with its heartwarming story but the audience cannot but see a ring of familiarity around the whole theme."
 He applauded the performances of the cast, particularly Jaishankar and Rajan, but criticised the abundance of songs, saying that "holds up the story many a time".
 After the film's release, Nirmala prefixed Vijaya, the studio's name, to her screen name.